-Waterfalls are a very intriguing topic to many.
+There is something about a waterfall that people find very positive and enjoyable.
 It seems that even small waterfalls are beautiful and the larger ones are nothing short of spectacular.
 In addition, the waterfall is one of Mother Nature's ways of cleaning and aerating our water supply.

 This website has become a comprehensive guide to the waterfalls in Northern New York.
 It includes all named waterfalls as well as many commonly named and unnamed falls that are on waterways in this region.
 Please view our definition page for an explanation of what we have included.
 We would also encourage you to read our page of disclaimers, precautions and copyright information.